devopsbychandu01/Linux/06userGroups.md

 ## when ever a user created by default a also will create with same name of user.
 groups azure
 # create new group
-groupadd azuredevops
+groupadd azuredevops1
 # if you want to updated created group to a existing user
-usermod -a -G azuredevops azure
+usermod -a -G azuredevops1 azure